whitneyxlachelle/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is an object representation of the HTML elements of a webpage.

 2. What is an event?

+An event can be triggered by the user action

 3. What is an event listener?

 4. Why would we convert a NodeList into an Array?

 5. What is a component?

+Components allows us to create reuseable elements in HTML, CSS, and JS.

 ### Git Set up